smathot/pythontutorials/content/pages/functions.md

 ### Return values

-Many functions also have *return values*, that is, they communicate a variable back to the location where they calledfrom.

-We can redefine the Pythagoras function such that it does not print the length of the long side directly, but rather `return`s it.
+Many functions also have *return values*, that is, they communicate a value back to where they were called from.
+We can redefine `pythagoras()` such that it doesn't print the length of the long side directly, but rather `return`s it.

 ```python